BernardHeinesch/GEddySoft/docs/source/user_guide/installation.md

 ## Installation Steps

-Once you have set up and activated your Python environment:
+Once you have set up and activated your Python environment (see Environment Setup above):

 1. Clone the repository:
    ```bash